Birth Control Pills and Your Period: What You Should Know

-Is it normal to get a period in the middle of a pill pack?
+Is it normal to get a period in the middle of a pill-pack?

 While you shouldn’t have a full period in the middle of a pack of combination pills, for instance, it’s perfectly normal to get light bleeding or “spotting” when you’re still taking birth control.
 Some may also experience a heavier bleed, though it won’t usually be like a complete period that you’d ordinarily have at the end of a pill pack.

-What could cause the breakthrough bleeding?
+What could cause breakthrough bleeding?

 Let’s take a quick look at the different types of birth control pill in relation to breakthrough bleeding: